Use Jetpack Compose low-code solution

 Current limitations with modal components

-Feature identification and click analytics aren't supported for additional windows, including modals, ModalBottomSheets, panels, dialogs, and pop-ups.
+Feature identification and click analytics aren't supported for additional windows, including ModalBottomSheets, panels, and pop-ups.
+Adding pendoTag in these components won't resolve the issue.

 Tooltip guides also aren't supported in these components.